chrisliebaer/salvage/README.md

 After salvage has prepared all attached containers for backup, it instances a Crane to perform the actual backup. salvage will wait for the Crane to complete the backup, before reversing the performed *backup actions* on all containers, returning everything back to full operations.

-This design allows to backup volumes with most file-based backup solutions, while ensuring that these solution don't need to interface with docker directly.
+This design allows to back up volumes with most file-based backup solutions, while ensuring that these solution don't need to interface with docker directly.

 # Configuration